IgorMundstein/WinMemoryCleaner/README.md

 ### Optimization hotkey

-- Set a global keyboard hotkey to run the optimization. `CTRL + SHIFT + M` is the default and customizable value
+- Set a global keyboard hotkey to run the optimization. `CTRL + SHIFT + M` is the default and customizable value.
+It can be disabled if you don't want to use it

 ### Settings